Hello VGChartz community!

 Will I be getting review copies/codes?

 Sometimes, yes.
 Writers source their own review copies/codes.
-Success rate varies and depends on a number of factors, including the size of the publisher (small publishers are more likely to hand out codes) and how many codes the PR rep has to hand out.
+Success rate depends on a number of factors, including the size of the publisher (small publishers are more likely to hand out codes).

 How much time does a writer have to review a newly released game?